It’s beautiful in Gulf County. And I’m lost in a rural place. Another era.

 I love it here.

 There’s an ACE Hardware.
 It’s small.
-The sign reads: “Christmas Trees, ammo, hay, huntin’ stuff, tupelo honey.”
+The sign reads: “Ammo, hay, huntin’ stuff, tupelo honey.”

 This is the tupelo honey capital of the world.
 The honey here is not just a big deal.
 It’s a denomination.
 This town has more bees than Birmingham has Polo shirts.